 Sparkster's gameplay is not unlike it's predecessor.
 Attack, Jump, and fly through one of the many 2D side-scrolling stages filled with enemies, hidden/alternate routes, platforms and the like.

 In addition to being a direct story continuation of the original game, Rocket Knight Adventures 2 brings along with it evolved mechanics.
-The biggest change being the way you charge your rocket pack.
-In the original game (and Super Nintendo's Sparkster), you must charge your pack by holding down the attack button, then release when the bar is full for maximum propulsion.
+The biggest change being the way the player charges their rocket pack.
+In the original game (and Super Nintendo's Sparkster), the player charges their pack by holding down the attack button, then release when the bar is full for maximum propulsion.
 In Genesis Sparkster there is a dedicated boost button, and the pack charges automatically without holding it down.
-Because it charges while you're performing other actions, and is much faster, you can sustain flight in one of the games large free-roaming stages.
+Because it charges while the player is performing other actions, and is much faster, Sparkster can sustain flight in the game's large free-roaming stages.

-To obtain the True Ending of the game, Sparkster must collect 6 secret swords hidden within the levels, which will unlock Gold Sparkster.
-During the final encounter of the game, you will become Gold Sparkster in the same vain as Super Sonic from the Sonic The Hedgehog series...with the exception that you can sustain damage during this gold period.
-Failure to obtain the swords results in the bad ending of the game, simply telling you to "try again.".
+To obtain the True Ending of the game, Sparkster must collect six secret swords hidden within the levels, which will unlock Gold Sparkster.
+During the final encounter of the game, he will become Gold Sparkster in the same vein as Super Sonic from the Sonic the Hedgehog series... with the exception that Sparkster can sustain damage during this gold period.
+Failure to obtain the swords results in the bad ending of the game, simply telling the player to "try again.".

 As this is a continuation of the original game with different mechanics and goals in stages, the stages them self are also completely different from the Super Nintendo incarnation; making this an entirely fresh gameplay experience.